Dogswell Nutrisca Freeze Dried (Raw)

 Calorie Weighted Basis31%56%13%

 The second ingredient is chicken liver.
-This is an organ meat sourced from a named animal.
-So long as it’s not over-weighted in a dog food, chicken liver is a beneficial component.
+This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The fourth ingredient lists chickpeas… also known as garbanzo beans.
-Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume family of vegetables.
+The fourth ingredient includes chickpeas, also known as garbanzo beans.
+Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume (or pulse) family of vegetables.

-Chicory root extract is naturally rich in a substance called inulin… a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+The seventh ingredient is chicory root.
+Chicory is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.